mcomella/mcomella.github.com/_posts/2016-06-17-enhancing-reader-mode-with-article-links.md

 ![wikipedia link mouse-over shows next page pop-up](/im/posts/enhancing-reader-wiki.png)

-They provide a summary and an image of the page.
-Can we use this technique, and others, to empower hyperlinks for every page on the web?
+They provide a summary and an image of the page the hyperlink will open.
+Can we use this technique, and others, to provide more context for hyperlinks on every page on the web?

 To summarize, perhaps we can empower users by considering: